deepakr-28/simply-jekyll/_posts/2021-09-11-four-horsemen.md

 ---
-title: The Four Horsemen of the Indian Tech-Ecosystem
+title: the four horsemen of the indian tech-ecosystem
 tags: Satire Tech Commentary
 comments: true
 ---